 On the exercise front, doing some cardio to get the heart rate up is great, it keeps your heart muscle working well, we need this too.
 Just remember though that cardio vascular health is about the quality of your blood, and the flexibility and health of your arteries.

 Looking after your liver will help your blood (and emotions) flow smoothly, it will help your blood cleanse efficiently, remove the organ damaging toxins and keep your arteries in a top health; and all of this adds up to good vascular health for your menopause and beyond.

 FROM EXHAUSTED TO ENERGISED IN 28 DAYS - FURTHER SUPPORT

 If you're new to my site download your free copy of 'How to have a successful natural peri/menopause' a starter guide to the 7 major symptoms and how to relieve them.
 Packed with useful tips and next steps.

 Now available in paperback too!
 If you want to really understand what is going on with your health, hormones and emotions and in depth supplement advice for your symptoms.
 Read more and shop here.

-Had a go and still finding you haven't resolved stubborn issues, or you have more complex health issues, then book a consultation with Andrea - Read more here.
+Had a go and still finding you haven't resolved stubborn issues, or you have more complex health issues, then book a clarity call or consultation with Andrea - Get started here.